 Join Canadian Club Toronto on June 13 when we host a fireside chat with John Ferguson, President and CEO, Purolator.
 Over the past few years, sectors, industries and consumers have had to traverse enormous change, stemming from the disruption caused by COVID-19.
 Now, companies are moving forward in the new world, further impacted by economic factors, geopolitics, the increased importance of sustainability and new consumer expectations.
 Purolator remains at the centre of it all – connecting businesses and individuals across the country.

-John will speak with Joseph Lo, Partner, PwC Canada and Canadian Club President, about Purolator’s evolution and what has been the catalyst for its last-mile delivery innovation and ongoing success.
+John will speak with Joseph Lo, Canadian Club Toronto President, about Purolator’s evolution and what has been the catalyst for its last-mile delivery innovation and ongoing success.
 Looking ahead, John will speak to trends impacting global supply chains and his experience leading Purolator through transformation.

 John Ferguson is President and Chief Executive Officer of Purolator Inc., Canada’s leading integrated freight, package, and logistics solutions provider.